slyzoo/FrameUI/README.md

 # FrameUI
- A windows User Interface (UI) library
+  A windows User Interface (UI) library using win32 api, may support linux in the future